espressif/esp-faq/docs/en/software-framework/wifi.rst

 -----------------------------------------------------------

   The output RF power of ESP32 can be set to 20 dBm at maximum.
-  Please note that the maximum output power may vary in different countires and regions.
+  Please note that the maximum output power may vary in different countries and regions.
 Please ensure that you comply with local rules and regulations when using ESP32.
 In addition, high power output also influence battery life and Wi-Fi signal stability.
 As a result, you should confirm the output power depending on applications and requirements.

 --------------